EDINBURGH and Scotland stand-off Duncan Weir will join Worcester Warriors on a short-term deal starting this coming Monday.

 The tweet has since been deleted and Warriors are currently refusing to comment on the sitation, but the loan deal has been confirmed by an Edinburgh source.

-No set timescale has been put on the deal meaning that the player could, in theory, could be called home next week, or remain at Sixways until the end of the season.
+No set timescale has been put on the deal meaning that the player could, in theory, be called home next week, or remain at Sixways until the end of the season.